wvhulle/streams-eurorust-2025/presentation.typ

   }
   ```

-  The same pattern exists for several types of middleware.
+  The same pattern exists for all types of network middleware.

 ]

 #slide[
-  === Problematic imperative stream processing
+  === Naive stream processing

   *The challenge:* Process TCP connections, filter messages, and collect 5 long ones